Ferrari SF90: Closing rounds

 At the Mexican Grand Prix, the Ferraris appeared to once again be the team to beat, with Leclerc taking pole position ahead of his teammate after Verstappen received a penalty for ignoring yellow flags.
-However, an alternate strategy from Mercedes, combined with Ferrari's lack of race pace, saw the two drivers finish fourth and second for Leclerc and Vettel, respectively.
+However, an alternate strategy from Mercedes and Ferrari's lack of race pace saw the two drivers finish fourth and second for Leclerc and Vettel, respectively.

 At the United States Grand Prix, Ferrari looked to have a decent chance at the race victory with Vettel lining up on the front row and Leclerc lining up fourth.
 However, the team suffered a poor start, with Vettel dropping five places on the first lap as he struggled to warm his tyres.
 On lap 9 Vettel retired due to a suspension failure.
 Leclerc salvaged fourth for the Scuderia, 50 seconds behind race winner Bottas.
 Ferrari's poor performance once again created controversy around the legality of their engine.